MuhammadZain942/Breast-Cancer-Detection/README.md

 Contributing
 Contributions are welcome!
 If you'd like to add more models or visualizations, feel free to submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Let me know if you'd like any customization or additional sections!